vanHeemstraSystems/home-assistant-with-telegram/300/README.md

 Now let's **restart** Home Assistant.

+Navigate to **Developer Tools**.
+Check your configuration.
+Press **Restart**.
+Confirm **Restart** and again now let's wait for Home Assistant to come back.

+Now let's send a message to our Telegram Bot (here ```HomeAssistantX_bot```).
+Select **Services**.
+Search for and select ```telegram_bot``` and select.

+Now this has been vastly improved in recent revisions of Home Assistance so the old method of having to code a message has gone and it's now much more like the way to send notifications to Home Assistant companion app.

+So let's give it a message and send it.

+Type in a message (e.g. ```Hello from Home Assistant```), optionally give it a title (e.g. ```Home Assistant Message``).

+Now press **Call Service**.

-Navigate to developer tools check your configuration press restart confirm restart and again now let's wait for home assistant to come back now let's send a message to our telegram bot select Services search for and select telegram bot and select now this has been vastly improved in recent revisions of home assistance so the old method of having to code a message has gone and it's now much more like the way to send notifications to home assistant companion app so let's give it a message and send it type in a message optionally it give it a title now press call service the message will appear in the telegram chat window that you started likewise you can call this service from your automations as you would with sending notification messages you can also send photos videos sound Clips to your telegram all with no size limitations a put in the link description to everything talked about to help with your simple installation so there you have it a way of sending messages to yourself via the telegraph app and also to be able to send messages to the telegram app independently of having home assistant app there is a lot more that you can do with telegram integration and we have only skimmed the surface read through the documentation for yourself and if you'd like a dedicated Deep dive video on Telegram then let me know in the comments below enjoy sending those telegram messages until the next one
+The message will appear in the telegram chat window that you started likewise you can call this service from your automations as you would with sending notification messages you can also send photos videos sound Clips to your telegram all with no size limitations a put in the link description to everything talked about to help with your simple installation so there you have it a way of sending messages to yourself via the telegraph app and also to be able to send messages to the telegram app independently of having home assistant app there is a lot more that you can do with telegram integration and we have only skimmed the surface read through the documentation for yourself and if you'd like a dedicated Deep dive video on Telegram then let me know in the comments below enjoy sending those telegram messages until the next one